Water protectors

 Water protectors are activists, organizers, and cultural workers focused on the defense of the world's water and water systems.
-The water protector name, analysis and style of activism arose from Indigenous communities in North America during the Dakota Access Pipeline protests at the Standing Rock Indian Reservation, which began with an encampment on LaDonna Brave Bull Allard's land in April, 2016.
+The water protector name, analysis and style of activism arose from Indigenous communities in North America during the Dakota Access Pipeline protests at the Standing Rock Reservation, which began with an encampment on LaDonna Brave Bull Allard's land in April, 2016.

 Water protectors are similar to land defenders, but are distinguished from other environmental activists by this philosophy and approach that is rooted in an indigenous cultural perspective that sees water and the land as sacred.
 This relationship with water moves beyond simply having access to clean drinking water, and comes from the beliefs that water is necessary for life and that water is a relative and therefore it must be treated with respect.
 As such, the reasons for protection of water are older, more holistic, and integrated into a larger cultural and spiritual whole than in most modern forms of environmental activism, which may be more based in seeing water and other extractive resources as commodities.

-Historically, water protectors have been led by or composed of women, because as water provides life, so do women.
+Historically, water protectors have been led by or composed of women; in this way, it is comparable to the ecofeminist movement.

-Water is life (Mní Wichón)
+"Water is Life (Mni Wiconi)"

 "Water is life" is an expression that is connected to water protectors.
 The expression arises from the relationships that Indigenous communities have with water and other forms of life that they view as vital for their survival.
-"Water is life" reflects the long lasting relationships that Native communities have with water and what water protectors are fighting for.
-"Water is life" does not just represent the need for Indigenous peoples access to clean water, but represents how water is used in ceremony and the important role water plays in their belief systems.
+"Water is Life" reflects the long lasting relationships that Indigenous communities have with water and what water protectors are fighting for.
+"Water is Life" does not just represent the need for Indigenous peoples access to clean water, but represents how water is used in ceremony and the important role water plays in their belief systems.
 As Potawatomi philosopher Kyle Powys Whyte explains, the idea that "water is life" is based in "Indigenous governance systems that support cultural integrity, economic vitality, and political self-determination and the capacity to shift and adjust to the dynamics of ecosystems."